 Is it adding something specific and unique to your resume, or are you just trying to show off your heart of gold?
 Only the former is a reason to dedicate much-needed space on the resume.

 I love poetry.
 But from a recruiter’s standpoint, who cares?
 But what if, due to my love of poetry, I created, manage, and host a reading series where people can come together to discuss community concerns, network, and be heard?
-Now a ton of skills are coming out, coordination and facilitation and community-building, and now this interest is worthy of putting on my resume!
+Now a ton of skills are coming out, coordination and facilitation and community-building, and now this interest is worthy of putting on my resume.

 This is outdated and takes up precious space on your resume.
 If an employer wants your references, they’ll ask.
 You can also always let them know in the body of your email instead.

 Above all else, you should feel comfortable with your resume, the way it looks, the skills it showcases, and the story it conveys.
 Make sure you understand the wording and can explain your experience to others, and that’s what truly counts.
 Add a smile, and you’re good to go!